Lineal-Software-Solutions/RMM_SinkHole/README.md

 * Create API calls/apps to add blocks to firewall appliances
 * Create PowerShell script to sinkhole all domains/IPs in the Windows Firewall where a domain isn't joined
 * Create shell script(s) to sinkhole all domains/IPs in the macOS & Linux firewalls

+**Note:** *Lineal have most of the above already.
+Just haven't found the bandwidth to move them into this repository as yet.*